Saturday March 21st – 10.30am to 6.30pm. Four places available. Cost: £90.00 per person. Fully booked.

-The area has a wealth of subject matter for the photographer, including high gritstone edges, abandoned millstones, natural rock formations and a beautiful wooded valley with lots of little waterfalls, as well as superb views over the Dark Peak for sunsets.
+The area has a wealth of subject matter for the landscape photographer, with high gritstone edges, abandoned millstones, natural rock formations and a beautiful wooded valley with lots of little waterfalls, as well as superb views over the Dark Peak for sunsets.

 The course will be divided into two parts, with lunch in a local pub or tearoom (not included in the course price) – where we will also have a chance to review your photos from the morning on the laptop.

 Part of the day will be spent photographing the waterfalls and moving water in a sheltered little valley, where you will have the chance to experiment with different shutter speeds and long exposures.
 You will need a tripod for this (but we have some that you can borrow if you don’t already have one of your own), and we also have some sets of filters that you can borrow for use with the moving water and waterfalls.